hephaex/torch-docker/README.md

 Usage
 -----

-For example, use `docker run -it hephaex/torch bash`.
+For example, use `docker run -it hephaex/torch`